pierfonda/evolverneck/README.md

 # Usage

-//In `one_ellipse_one_plane`, the parameter _DIST_ determines the distance between the sphere center and the horizontal plane.
-The steric interaction of the plane and of the sphere with the surface are implemented as global constraints.

-To run the script do simply:
+Edit the parameter _DIST_ in `one_ellipse_one_plane` to the desired value, then run the main script

 > evolver one_ellipse_one_plane

-and then from the SE interface run one of the predefined evolution commands.
-I suggest _namo3_.
+and then, from the SE interface, run one of the predefined evolution commands (currently,  _namo3_ works best).